open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 * your name, location/time zone, and OS (including version)
 * a short description of yourself (so your fellow virtual interns know who you are)

 You may use the "Preview" tab to have a primitive look of what your Markdown will look like.
 We recommend using at least 5 different types of Markdown elements so you can get an idea of how it works.
 Avoid using HTML as the purpose of Markdown is to make pages easy to write and read.
 Try to be as creative as possible.
-Some good examples of profiles are: [Profile 1](profiles/Loshma93.md) links, [Profile 2](profiles/i5o.md) picture, [Profile 3](profiles/paulbert.md) lists
+Some good examples of profiles are: [Profile 1](profiles/Loshma93.md) (links), [Profile 2](profiles/ketruong.md) (picture), [Profile 3](profiles/paulbert.md) (lists)

 If you need to edit your file again, click the pencil icon to edit (as shown below).

   ![Edit Profile](images/vi-edit-profile.png)

-Now, check what this looks like on your own page `https://rawgit.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md` and post a link to it in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat).
-Check and double check that everything looks good and is working before initiating a pull request.
+Now, check what this looks like on your own page `https://rawgit.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md`.
+Please double check that everything looks good and is working as you hoped before moving on to next section.

 **NOTE**: If you don't see any changes in your page after editing your file then you need to clear your browser's cache or open your page in your browser's **"incognito"** or **"privacy"** mode.
 You can also press Ctrl+Shift+R or Ctrl+F5 to reload the page with cache cleared.